ghostlawless/xdl/README.md

 X applies internal timeline limits — both in the UI and in the underlying GraphQL endpoints.
 This means that, for many profiles, **only a portion of the full historical media** is exposed through the official web client.
 After a certain depth, the backend simply **stops returning new pages**, even if the profile contains older posts.

-** xdl now always runs in HQ (high quality) mode, prioritizing the best available media variants over raw speed.
+**Note on HQ mode:** `xdl` now always runs in HQ (high quality) mode, prioritizing the best available media variants over raw speed.
 As a result, downloads may feel slower, since the tool performs extra checks and uses more cautious, human-like request pacing and batching to stay friendly to the underlying platform.

 `xdl` mirrors this exact behavior: